minio/docs/source/object-retention/minio-object-locking.rst

    .. tab-item:: MinIO CLI
       :sync: cli

-      Use the :mc-cmd:`mc legalhold` command to enable or disable the legal hold on an object.
+      Use The command command to enable or disable the legal hold on an object.

       .. code-block:: shell